An Established Intellectual Property Law Firm

 Learn More About Our Firm

 We are happy to answer your questions about intellectual property or business litigation matters.
 To schedule a consultation with one of our lawyers, call 650-327-9800 or send us an email.
-We have handled cases for clients worldwide, but our focus is on the needs of computer and high-tech industry professionals in the San Francisco Bay Area, including Silicon Valley, Palo Alto, San Francisco, San Jose, Marin County and the East Bay.
+We have handled cases for clients worldwide, but our focus is on the needs of computer and high-tech industry professionals in California, Florida, DC, New York, Oregon, Washington, and Hawaii.

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedures, standards, and policies.
 Martindale-Hubbell is the facilitator of a peer review rating process.
 Ratings reflect the confidential opinions of members of the Bar and the judiciary.
 Martindale-Hubbell ratings fall into two categories — legal ability and general ethical standards.